Finding Your Raleigh, Durham, Cary or Chapel Hill NC Wedding Venue

 Planning Your Budget

-Expect to spend about 60% of their reception budget on the venue and meal.
+Expect to spend about 60% of your reception budget on the venue and meal.
 We cluster this together because some locations include food and/or drinks – so it’s important to factor this in when you are touring.
-But note, your wedding venue might include other items that could be taken into account too.
-In other words, they might package in certain items that would otherwise need to be rented, sound equipment, or sometimes even a valet!
+But note, your wedding venue might include other items that could be taken into account, too.
+In other words, the venue might package in certain items that would otherwise need to be rented, such as sound equipment or even a valet!

 Planning Your Guest Count

 Be prepared to provide your guest count to your venue when you tour.
-Food, drink, and most rentals can only be chosen and calculated with a solidified count.
+Food, drink and most rentals can only be chosen and calculated with a solidified guest count.
 Likewise, the guest count is the single best way to predict wedding cost.
 So consider, is it important for you (or your mama) to have every friend, family member and co-worker at your wedding?
 Or, is an intimate occasion with quality time with each guest more appealing to you?
-We recommend planning out an A, B, and possibly a C list too.
-Use your A list to budget, and your B/C list as your reserves.
+We recommend planning out an A, B, and possibly a C list, too.
+Use your A list to budget, and your B/C lists as your reserves.

 But don’t fret if you are hoping to get married soon.
 Many NC wedding venues offer elopement or micro wedding specials.
-Plus, there are countless new wedding venues opening up in Raleigh, Durham, Cary and throughout the Heart of NC.
-Contact these locations and ask if they have quick-turnaround availablity.
+Plus, there are countless new wedding venues opening up in Raleigh, Durham, Cary and throughout the heart of NC.
+Contact these locations and ask if they have quick turnaround availability.